How to Connect a WiFi Booster to a New Router

 - Ensure the wifi extender is plugged into an electrical outlet and powered on

 - After the booster and the router have synced successfully, look halfway between the Wi-Fi dead spot and the router.
-Look for a strategic position where the booster can receive the Signal but far enough to broadcast it to other areas.
+Look for a strategic position where the booster can receive the signal but is far enough to broadcast it to other areas.

-Some boosters have wireless connectivity, and you can choose this option if you like.
+Some boosters have wireless connectivity; you can choose this option if you like.
 They have an ethernet port that you can use to plug in wired devices.

 - Connect to the booster’s network and use the same password as your router.